duckduckgo/duckduckgo-privacy-extension/README.md

 [Chrome](https://chrome.google.com/webstore/detail/duckduckgo-privacy-essent/bkdgflcldnnnapblkhphbgpggdiikppg)

+### Safari

+The code for the Safari extension is an Xcode project which you can find [here](https://github.com/duckduckgo/privacy-essentials-safari).

+The Safari extension can be installed from the [App Store](https://apps.apple.com/us/app/duckduckgo-privacy-essentials/id1482920575?mt=12).

 ## Reporting a broken site

 Report broken sites using the anonymous "Report Broken Site" link in the extension popup.